 N.B.
-Keeping Children Safe in Education, DfE 2018, refers to this role as Designated Safeguarding Lead - DSL
+Keeping Children Safe in Education, DfE 2020, refers to this role as Designated Safeguarding Lead - DSL.

-All governing bodies should ensure that the school designates an appropriate senior member of staff to take the lead responsibility for child protection.
+All local governing bodies should ensure that the school designates an appropriate senior member of staff to take the lead responsibility for child protection.
 This person should have a job description outlining the status (member of the senior team) and authority within the school to carry out the duties of the post including committing resources and, where appropriate, supporting and directing other staff.
-The DSP's training will be updated every two years with an update at least annually.
+The DSPs' training will be updated every two years with an update at least annually.
 DSPs will also liaise with representatives at the local authority/Virtual School regarding children looked after by the local authority in their school.

 At individual school level, a Designated Senior Person and/or a deputy will always be available during term time for school staff to discuss any safe-guarding concerns.
 This responsibility cannot be delegated to others.
+Individual schools and DSPs will arrange adequate cover for any out of hours/out of term activities.